 Leptospirosis is a disease caused by bacteria of the genus Leptospira and affects humans and animals.
-This bacterium is common worldwide, especially in tropical areas with heavy rainfall, and can live for a long time in fresh water, damp soil, vegetation, and mud.
-Flooding after heavy rainfall helps spread the bacteria in the environment.
+Leptospira is common worldwide, especially in tropical areas with heavy rainfall, and can live for a long time in fresh water, damp soil, vegetation and mud.
+Flooding after heavy rainfall helps spread of the bacteria in the environment.

-Common symptoms include high fever, severe headache, chills, muscle aches and vomiting, while jaundice, red eyes, abdominal pain, diarrhoea, or rash may also occur.
-If the disease is not treated, the patient could develop potentially fatal infections of kidney, liver, brain, lung or heart and even death.
+Common symptoms include high fever, severe headache, chills, muscle aches and vomiting.
+Other symptoms including jaundice, red eyes, abdominal pain, diarrhoea or rash may also occur.
+If the disease is not treated, the patient could develop potentially fatal infections of the kidneys, liver, brain, lungs or heart and even death.